Zeolite: Computational study

 Computer calculations have predicted that millions of hypothetical zeolite structures are possible.
-However, only 232 of these structures have been discovered and synthesized so far, so many zeolite scientists question why only this small fraction of possibilities are observed.
-One explanation is that certain frameworks may be inaccessible as nucleation cannot occur because more stable and energetically favorable zeolites will form.
+However, only 232 of these structures have been discovered and synthesized so far.
+Many scientists studying zeolite question why only this small fraction of possibilities are observed.
+One explanation is that certain frameworks may be inaccessible, as nucleation cannot occur because more stable and energetically favorable zeolites will form.
 Post-synthetic modification has been used to combat this issue with the ADOR method, A theory of crystallization via solute pre-nucleation clusters was developed.
 Investigation of zeolite crystallization in hydrated silicate ionic liquids (HSIL) has shown that zeolites can nucleate via the condensation of ion-paired pre-nucleation clusters.

+Safety

+The majority of zeolites are nontoxic.
+Fibrous zeolites such as Erionite have been linked to lung cancer mesothelioma.

+Other possible asbestiform zeolites with ongoing research (or more research needed) into their possible toxicty include: Ferrierite (leading candidate for toxicity due to being very similar chemically and habit as erionite), Mordenite, Mesolite Thomsonite, Natrolite, and Scolecite.